ARE2020-G1G2/saturn/blog.md

 - function on the Roche limit, which is the distance at which a particle will disintegrate due to the tidal forces of Saturn whose force of attraction exceeds the self-attraction of the particle;
 - the function of UV radiation, because it ejects the electrons present in the particles thus causing their disintegration.

-We also decided to solicit a physics professor for the part of the gaps and the division of Kepler, while Nour on his side tries to understand and code this same part, seen in the previous week.
+We also decided to solicit a physics professor for the part of the gaps and the divisions, while Nour on her side tries to understand and code this same part, seen in the previous week.